wainwrightmark/importunate/README.md

 There are three different methods for calculating a permutation:

-`calculate_incomplete` will calculate the permuation for any array whose elements implement `Ord` but it is comparatively slow.
+`calculate_incomplete` will calculate the permutation for any array whose elements implement `Ord` but it is comparatively slow.
 It will even work if the array contains duplicate elements but keep in mind that permuations describing such arrays will not be unique.

 `try_calculate` and `calculate_unchecked` both expect arrays of elements and functions mapping those elements to `u8`.
 Every element should map to a different `u8` in the range `0..ELEMENTS`.
 If this condition is not met, `try_calculate` will return `None` and `calculate_unchecked` will panic or loop forever. *Do not use it on user input*

 ## Contributing